jaykumar591/Tag-API/README.md

 We use this API to create webpage in few funtion call like call one funtion and give one object and create it
 ## How its work's
 - it work on call function and give some css properties to make webpage
-- css give in object formate but we short all parameter like if you want to set backgroundColor then just use bgI = 'red' and booms, like padding = p
+- css give in object formate but we short all parameter like if you want to set backgroundColor then just use bgC = 'red' and booms, like padding = p
 - if you want to give attribute then simply use like onlick, unsubmit, just use type in here type we already give all type of attribute what tag which attribute need